idrc-Battlecode-2021/Battlecode2022/src/bot5/Desc.md

-# Bot 4
+# Bot 5
-Uses bot_mc_2 as base
+Uses bot 4 as a base

-building builders and watchtowers when we have a surplus (after miner encounters enemy) mirror/symmetry enemy archon
+Added defense method to archons spawns miners in 2 to 1 ratio to soldiers, changes to 1 to 1 once enemy has been sighted

+selectPriorityTargetting
+miners and builders are prioritized if the turns that it takes to kill the archon>25 (and no other troops are present)

 ## Shared Array
 12 - location of first enemy troop